EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 In this step, you will review the top 10 products that were recorded in Redis from executing the applications in a previous step:

-1. Run the following command in the terminal to start postgres cli:
+1. Run the following command in the terminal to start Redis CLI:

    ```sh
    docker exec -it redis redis-cli
    ```

-   You will see a message, like below, printed in the termnal:
+   You will see a message, like below, printed in the terminal:

    ```
    127.0.0.1:6379>
    ```

-2. Run the following command in redis-cli to list all keys in Redis:
+2. Run the following command in the Redis CLI to list all keys in Redis:

    ```
    KEYS *